-With regard to the systematics of z-coral calcification, it is important to note that the formation of the HDB dates during the period of minimum organic production, likely minimum zooxanthellate activity, in both endmember scenarios.
-We conclude the HDB is, therefore, the expression of maximum skeletal density developed during periods of minimum skeletal extension and minimum calcification rates, also because the fossil zcorals having small bulk extension rates have the highest bulk density but minimal rates of skeletal extension and calcification.
-This calcification model is compatible with modern z-coral calcification patterns (Carricart-Ganivet, 2004) and fits the environmental reconstructions for the two endmember scenarios.
-Endmember 2 reflects growth conditions more suitable to z-coral growth than endmember 1, however, endmember 2 represents a situation with more moderate SSTs than endmember 1.
+With regard to the systematics of z coral calcification, it is important to note that the formation of the HDB dates during the period of minimum organic production, likely minimum zooxanthellate activity, in both endmember scenarios.
+We conclude the HDB is, therefore, the expression of maximum skeletal density developed during periods of minimum skeletal extension and minimum calcification rates, also because the fossil z corals having small bulk extension rates have the highest bulk density but minimal rates of skeletal extension and calcification.
+This calcification model is compatible with modern z coral calcification patterns (Carricart-Ganivet, 2004) and fits the environmental reconstructions for the two endmember scenarios.
+Endmember 2 reflects growth conditions more suitable to z coral growth than endmember 1, however, endmember 2 represents a situation with more moderate SSTs than endmember 1.
 As suggested in previous studies (Brachert et al., 2013; Worum et al., 2007), our work confirms coral calcification to be non-linear, and coral growth during Pliocene and Pleistocene interglacials to have occurred at high temperatures beyond optimum as reflected by low calcification.

-Although Pliocene global climates were warmer than present day, periods of prolonged upwelling may have created an environmental window protected from overheating (endmember 2).
+Although Pliocene global average temperature was higher than today, episodic upwelling may have provided SSTs on Florida platform variably protected from overheating (endmember 2).

-But upwelling is generally ascribed as an adverse effect on z-coral growth and coral reef accretion because the upwelling deep-water masses potentially cause cold reef kills, impose nutrient stresses and impede carbonate cementation and skeletal calcification through phosphate poisoning and low pH (Hallock, 1988; Hallock and Schlager, 1986; Manzello et al., 2014).
+But upwelling is generally ascribed as an adverse condition on z coral growth and coral reef accretion because the upwelling deep-water masses potentially cause cold reef kills, impose nutrient stresses and impede carbonate cementation and skeletal calcification through phosphate poisoning and low pH (Hallock, 1988; Hallock and Schlager, 1986; Manzello et al., 2014).
 These negative effects, however, may be mitigated depending on the intra-annual timing of seasonal upwelling (Chollett et al., 2010), or if upwelling waters derive from rather shallow sources (Riegl and Piller, 2003).
-In agreement with our inferences regarding calcification in a context of upwelling (endmember 2), an experimental study on z-coral calcification in the Galapagos upwelling zone found a negative effect on density but not so on extension rates and calcification rates which were higher than expected from known relationships (Manzello et al., 2014).
-Perhaps, this is why a rich coral fauna persisted in the southwest Florida coral reef during the Pliocene (Meeder, 1979).
-Nonetheless, the platform seems to have an ideal refuge for z-coral growth within the Western Atlantic warm pool, because of the abundant occurrence of the eurytopic Solenastrea which is also tolerant to high turbidity (Meeder, 1979) as it may be the case in an upwelling regime.
+In agreement with our inferences regarding calcification in a context of upwelling (endmember 2), a study on z coral calcification in the Galapagos upwelling zone found a negative effect on density but not so on extension rates and calcification rates which were higher than expected from known relationships (Manzello et al., 2014).